Applies to England, Northern Ireland and Wales

 Will there be future competition windows of the IETF and if so, when?

-When will I know if I have been successful in the competition?
+When will I know if I have been successful in the competition and can start my project?

 Where can I find out information about past IETF winners?

-Where can I find information about other support?
+Where can I find out information about other support?

 If you have a question about the IETF that hasn’t been answered here, please contact us at IETF@beis.gov.uk.

-- Net Zero Innovation Portfolio: summary of support available to support innovation, research and development into low-carbon technologies and systems
+Summary of support available to support innovation, research and development into low-carbon technologies and systems.

 Restrictions on applications and resubmissions